 While iPaaS might not make your smart speaker play funk-adjacent bass riffs, it can help your business run more smoothly, which is almost as good.
 Almost.

-If you want to see how iPaaS can work in your own environment—especially if you want a quick, accessible way to connect all your favorite apps—consider Zapier.
+If you want to see how iPaaS can work in your own environment—connecting your apps, building automated systems, and even adding AI into the mix—try Zapier.
 This is the Zapier blog, so I'm obviously biased, but Zapier is the leader in user-friendly and powerful iPaaS, even for non-technical folks.
-And iPaas is only part of what Zapier can do—it's a complete automation platform that can automate all your missions-critical workflows.
+And iPaas is only part of what Zapier can do—it's a complete AI orchestration platform that can automate all your mission-critical workflows.

 Related reading:

 This article was originally published in September 2021 by Justin Pot.
-The most recent update was in January 2025.
+The most recent update, with contributions from Jessica Lau, was in August 2025.